ros2/design/articles/151_node_to_participant_mapping.md

 - Using one Participant per process.
 - Using one Participant per Context.

-The second approach allows more flexibility, and it will allow creating more than one Participant for applications that need it e.g. domain bridge applications.
+The second approach is much more flexibility, allowing more than one Participant in a single application for those that need it e.g. domain bridge applications.
 Thus, a one-to-one Participant to Context mapping was chosen.

-When the case where multiple Nodes are running in a single process, there are different options for grouping them by - ranging from a separate context for each Node, over grouping a few Nodes in the same context, to using a single context for all Nodes.
+When multiple Nodes are running in a single process, there are different options for grouping them by - ranging from a separate context for each Node, over grouping a few Nodes in the same context, to using a single context for all Nodes.
 For most applications, only one Context is created.

 ### Discovery information